-- a copy of this policy; and - proxy voting behaviour for Australian and international listed shares at least annually, but typically on at least a quarterly basis.
+- a copy of this policy;

+- proxy voting behaviour for Australian and international listed shares at least annually, but typically on at least a quarterly basis; and

+- a Responsible Investment Report annually.

 The Trustee will also meet any external reporting requirements that arise through involvement in collaborative initiatives or codes that the Trustee is a signatory to.